oktadev/okta-blog/_source/_posts/2020-07-02-spring-boot-using-java-modules.md

 ---

 Java is one of the most mature and persistent development languages that exist.
 Recently it entered into a 6-month release schedule which enabled to deliver more frequent updates to the language.
-One of that changes was the modular system that is available since Java 9.
+One of those changes was the modular system that is available since Java 9.

 The Modular system came to address a recurring concern on Java apps: 'how to hide classes from libraries that are not meant to be used outside or just by specific applications?'
 We know that we have the visibility modifiers: public, private, protected and default, but those are not enough to provide external visibility.
 It is common for a class to live inside a package and be used throughout the library, but it may be a class not meant for external use.
-Therefore, it has public visibility but on the other side it shouldn't be available for applications depending on that library.
+Therefore, it has public visibility but on the other side, it shouldn't be available for applications depending on that library.
 This is the situation in which the Modular System can help.

 **Table of Contents**{: .hide }